San Diego Penny Stock Promoter Charged with Securities Fraud

 In the latest twist to the Bermuda Short Sting of 2003, on June 19, 2013, the Securities and Exchange Commission (“SEC”) Division of Enforcement charged David F. Bahr of Rancho Santa Fe, California, with securities fraud for attempting to generate the appearance of market interest in a penny stock in an effort to cause investors to buy the stock.
-Unfortunately for Bahr, his problems didn’t end with the SEC’s investigation of his fraudulent activity, however.
+Unfortunately for Bahr, his problems didn’t end with the SEC’s investigation of his securities fraud.

 Bahr’s target was iTrackr Systems (IRYS), a Florida company.
-According to the SEC’s Division of Enforcement, Barr conspired with a purported businessman who claimed to have access to a network of crooked brokers willing to help out with the fraudulent scheme in return for kickbacks in the amount of 30% of the price of stock they’d purchase through their customers’ accounts.
+According to the SEC’s Division of Enforcement, Barr participated in securities fraud by conspiring with a purported businessman who claimed to have access to a network of crooked brokers willing to help out with the fraudulent scheme in return for kickbacks in the amount of 30% of the price of stock they’d purchase through their customers’ accounts.

 The crooked brokers would assist in manipulating the market for iTrackr’s stock by arranging for the shares purchased to be held for a year to prevent significant declines in iTrackr’s stock price.
 It is difficult to see why Bahr believed that claim; did he expect these “clients” not to look at their brokerage statements for 12 months?